WenyiSun520/TarotsToday/README.md

 <p>Gisele Fox, Emiri Nishizawa, Wenyi Sun</p>

 <p>Our project will be a daily Tarot Card reader that allows users to see a card every day as well as add journal entries.</p>
+<h2>Claim</h2>

+**1.10.2023 By *WenyiSun***

+This project is originally from UW-INFO441 Server-side Decelopmet serving as a Final Group Project as seen above.
+I fork the original repo and continue devloping to add more functions to sharpen my full-stack skills

 <h2>Update</h2>